5 Resources for Social Narratives

 Social Stories™ are a research-supported strategy for helping people to better understand situations and concepts by making these events and the expected behavior within the events more explicit.
 Initially developed by Carol Gray of The Gray Center, they have a specific structure with rules for development.
 Here’s a quick overview.

 Other people have developed their own form of social narratives with similar goals but a more flexible structure.
 If you’re looking for information and ideas for using social stories and narratives, take a look at some of the resources below.

 First, let’s take care of an important question that should be on the mind of anyone thinking about using social narratives.
 Where’s the evidence regarding the effectiveness of this strategy?
 Lucky for us, much of it has been collected at the National Professional Development Center on ASD.

 The Autism and Tertiary Behavior Supports Project of the Kansas Technical Assistance Network has a large number of social narratives available for download.
-The project also invites readers to submit their own narratives by email (send them to leestickle[at]me[dot]com).
+You can check out their resources here.

 The Watson Institute has a number of social stories that cover a variety of topics.

 Little Tor Elementary School shared a number of social narratives on their site.
 Their stories are offered on PowerPoint, Word, and PDF formats.